ZeroInfinite/azure-mobile-services-resourcebroker/readme.md

 #### Example ####

-The following example shows the body payload requesting an access token for a blob named 'myblob', within the container 'mycontainer', with write-only access, expiring on December 12, 2015.
+The following example shows the body payload requesting an access token for a blob named "myblob", within the container "mycontainer", with write-only access, expiring on December 1, 2015.

     {
-	    'name': 'myblob',
+	    "name": "myblob",
-	    'container': mycontainer',
+	    "container": "mycontainer",
-	    'permissions': 'w'
+	    "permissions": "w"
-        'expiry': '2015-12-01T07:34:42-5:00'
+        "expiry": "2015-12-01T07:34:42-5:00Z"
 	}